snhackspace/snhack.github.com/README.md

 [this example post]: https://raw.github.com/snhack/snhack.github.com/source/source/_posts/_examples/2012-11-06-example-post.md
 [preview]: https://github.com/snhack/snhack.github.com/blob/source/source/_posts/_examples/2012-11-06-example-post.md

-Use the `Propose New File` button to save the post and add it to a pull request.
+Use the `Propose New File` button to save the post and add it to a pull request. (the commit is to a branch in your fork)

 Ensure the base branch is set to this repo's `source` branch.
-Reviewing the changes listed in the `Files Changed` tab is the best way to confirm everything is ok, then hit `Send pull request`.
+Reviewing the changes listed in the `Files Changed` tab is the best way to confirm everything is ok.
+When satisfied, hit `Send pull request` to have the changes.

 [post metadata]: http://octopress.org/docs/blogging
 [markdown]: http://daringfireball.net/projects/markdown/basics